f4exb/sdrangelspectrum/README.md

 If you're using Chrome it might be a good idea to install the [Augury Plugin](https://augury.angular.io) that will help debugging Angular applications

-## Sdrangelcli
+## Sdrangelspectrum

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.

 ### Development server